|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-With so many caffeinated options multiplying by the minute in coffee shops around the world, it's easy to forget that tea is also a delicious caffeinated beverage that can give you a quick buzz of energy, though in a reduced amount.
-Usually containing between 15 and 70 milligrams of caffeine per cup, compared to the whopping 200 milligrams a cup of coffee could contain depending on the brew and preparation, black tea has the highest level of caffeine of any tea when brewed very dark, whereas white and green tea have the least.
-For this delicious any-time-of-the-day beverage, created in a beloved Colorado tea spot smartly named The Tea Spot, you need black tea leaves, the milk of your choice, and the sweetener of your choice.
-Easily adaptable to your dietary preferences, this iced preparation is great when strolling on a hot summer day or as an afternoon treat.
+With so many caffeinated options multiplying by the minute in coffee shops around the world, it's easy to forget that tea is also a delicious caffeinated beverage that can give you a quick boost of energy.
+Usually containing between 15 and 70 milligrams of caffeine per cup, compared to the whopping 200 milligrams a cup of coffee could contain (depending on the brew and preparation), black tea has the highest level of caffeine of all teas when brewed very dark, whereas white and green teas have the least.

 2 to 4 teaspoons English breakfast tea leaves, or other breakfast tea blend